dsuarez01/minfer/python/README.md

 # if uv not installed already
 pip install uv

-# sync uv to install env and dependencies
+# uv sync in python dir to install env and dependencies
 cd python
 uv sync